ashu-uwach/ashu-uwach.github.com/_posts/2013-01-25-getting-robbed.md

 ---
-layout: default
+layout: post
-published: false
+published: true
 ---

-### Imagine that you are living in a lawless world.
+# Imagine living in a lawless world.

 One fine day, you were walking through a *really* crowded place.
 You had a wallet.
 Inside it, a Rs 20 note.
 Someone pickpocketed you.
 It all happened in a flash.
-Before you were back in senses - it was too late to do anything about it.
+It was too late before you knew what happened.

 Next month, the same day, you went through the exact same place.
 A man confronted you, blocked your way, pointed a gun on your head, took out your wallet, picked Rs 20 and escaped.
 You were helpless again.
 But this time you came to know the guy.